MY NAME, an urban perspective

-an urban perspective: LAST NAME
+an extension of LAST NAME

 by Cynthia Schwertsik and Elke Krasny, Text & Photography